kstenerud/compact-time/compact-time-specification.md

 #### Absolute Time

 Absolute time is a time that is fixed relative to UTC (or relative to an offset from UTC).
 It is not affected by daylight savings time, nor will it ever change if an area's time zone changes for political reasons.
-Absolute time is best recorded in the UTC time zone, and is mostly useful for events in the past (because the time zone is now fixed at the time of the event, so it no longer matters what specific time zone was in effect).
+Absolute time is best recorded in the UTC time zone, and is mostly useful for events in the past (because the time zone is now fixed at the time of the event, so it probably no longer matters what specific time zone was in effect).

 #### Fixed Time

-Fixed time is a time that is fixed to a particular place, and that place has a time zone associated with it (but the time zone might change for political reasons in the future).
+Fixed time is a time that is fixed to a particular place, and that place has a time zone associated with it (but the time zone might change for political reasons in the future,for example with daylight savings).
 If the venue changes, only the time zone data needs to be updated.
 An example would be an appointment in London this coming October 12th at 10:30.

 #### Floating Time

 Floating (or local) time is always relative to the time zone of the observer.
 If you travel and change time zones, floating time changes zones with you.
-If someone else looks at a floating time, it will have a different absolute value from yours if you happen to be in different time zones.
-An example would be an 8:00 morning workout.
+If you and another observer are in different time zones and observe the same floating time value, the absolute times you calculate will be different.
+An example would be your 8:00 morning workout.

 ### When to Use Each Kind

 Use whichever kind of time most succinctly and completely handles your time needs.
 Don't depend on time zone information as a proxy for a location; that's depending on a side effect, which is always brittle.
-Store location information separately if it's important.
+Always store location information separately if it's important.

 | Situation           | Kind                                            |
 | ------------------- | ----------------------------------------------- |